-- 10.1 The Sub-Committee comprises councillors who are members of the Governance and Audit Committee. - 10.2 The Governance and Audit Committee has decided that it will comprise a maximum of five councillors and will comprise councillors drawn from all political groups.
+- 10.1 It is a Sub-Committee comprising of Councillors who are members of the Governance and Audit Committee. - 10.2 The Governance and Audit Committee has decided that it will comprise a maximum of five Councillors and will comprise councillors drawn from all political groups.
 Subject to those requirements, it is appointed on the nomination of party group leaders in proportion to the strengths of each party group on the Council.
 If the councillor complained about is a member of a Parish Council a parish councillor who is a co-opted member of the Governance and Audit Committee will also be invited to attend the Sub-Committee. - 10.3 An Independent Person will also be invited to attend all meetings of the Hearings Sub-Committee and their views are sought and taken into consideration before the Sub-Committee takes any decision on whether the councillor's conduct constitutes a failure to comply with the Code of Conduct and as to any action to be taken following a finding of failure to comply with the Code of Conduct.